On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Future Work

 \section{Future Work}

-We have demonstrated that principal component analysis can detect various forms of censorship-related events.
-It would be useful to classify these types of event more explicitly, and to determine appropriate parameters for detecting different classes of filtering-related event.
+A main aspect of future work, for which these techniques were developed, will be to perform analysis on historical filtering behaviour and to maintain an ongoing watch for new potential filtering events.
+By combination with datasets such as Google's Global Database of Events, Language, and Tone (GDELT)~\cite{Leetaru13gdelt:global}, and through collaboration with researchers and activists, the authors hope to develop and maintain a contextualised time series of per-country filtering events for the benefit of future researchers.

 Whilst the work presented here has focused on the application of our technique to Tor metrics data, the method is more generally applicable.
-Applying the techniques presented here to other data sources is the most obvious direct extension to this work, and we have made preliminary analyses based on Tor bridge data, data from the Measurement Lab\cite{mlab}, as well as evaluating data from the OONI Project\cite{ooni} for its applicability in detecting filtering.
+Applying the techniques presented here to other data sources is the most obvious direct extension to this work.
+We have made preliminary analyses based on data from Psiphon, CAIDA, Measurement Lab~\cite{mlab}, and the Wikimedia Foundation, as well as evaluating data from the OONI Project~\cite{ooni} for its applicability in detecting filtering.
 Other data sources, such as social media, are also likely candidates for analysis.

-Our main planned extension to the current work is to develop means to combine multiple data sources into the model, both to strengthen the power of the predictions and to allow events such as network outages to be discounted in the analysis so as to focus more fully on internet filtering events.

-A key line of enquiry is to adapt this approach to more sophisticated techniques than principal component analysis.
-Several similar but improved techniques allow for more effective consideration of the time domain in the analysed data, and the incorporation of multiple data sources per country, allowing for discounting of extraneous factors such as network outages.
+Given the results of combining multiple Tor metrics, an interesting line of enquiry would be to investigate the speed with which users respond to filtering of Tor by adopting bridge nodes, and to understand the proportion of users that make this change.
+As more data sources are combined, further analysis of filtering's effects in different countries and under different conditions becomes possible.